 Make sure they are willing to take on this job.

-Discuss the impact on their lives as well as the kids and make sure they are fully committed to assume this role.
+Discuss the impact on their lives and the kids, and make sure they are fully committed to assuming this role.

-You may be thinking you don’t have enough money to even worry about a will.
+You may think you don’t have enough money to worry about a will.

 It isn’t about the amount of money; it’s how you want it distributed.

-It is also about making sure all the final bills and arrangements are taken care of.
+It is also about ensuring all the final bills and arrangements are handled.

 You need to assign an executor.

-It will be their job to handle all of the financial obligations that come after your passing.
+It will be their job to handle all the financial obligations after your passing.